JamesMitofsky/uvm-votes/minutes/SGA-funding-position-updates-and-club-continuity.md

     * Office of Civic Engagement
     * Director of Institutional Research (Alex Yin)
   * Voting Summit, where all student affinity clubs get together once a year to talk about voter turnout and brainstorm collaboration.
 What do they need?
 What can they do?

-  ## ToDo's

-  * Propose specifics to Registrar's Office for texting students about voting.

-  * Send meeting invite to Office of Civic Engagement for recurring meetings held on twice monthly basis.

-    Move the UVM Votes Meeting
 actionItems:
   - actionItem: Ask the Registrar's Office for more details on how texting all UVM students will work.
 Will we be using push notifications or SMS messages?
     assignment: James & Mia
+  - actionItem: Send meeting invite to Office of Civic Engagement for recurring meetings held on twice monthly basis.
+    assignment: James
+  - actionItem: Move the day of the week for general meetings from Tuesday to Monday.
+    assignment: James
 ---